 Before spraying check the rules.

-Detailed rules for spraydrift can be found in Part 5: Section 10 of our Regional Air Quality Plan.
+Detailed rules for spraydrift can be found in C.6.5 of the Proposed Regional Plan.

 Talk to your neighbours before you spray.
 For example discuss:

 - when you plan to spray

 - how you will be spraying - for example from the air or using a backpack

 - what you will be doing to prevent spraydrift

 Choose times when your neighbours can be inside, stock can be moved and (if possible) when crops are less sensitive.
 If your neighbours collect rainwater from their roof, you may need to ask them to disconnect their pipes.
 You might want to talk about putting up a shelter belt for long term protection.
 Give them reasonable notice of spraying if they request it.

 Often, just talking to your neighbours builds trust and understanding.